accellera-official/systemc/INSTALL.md

 If you need to use other commands to successfully compile the package on your system, please try to determine if the configure script can be used for these commands.
-Then, send either a diff file or instructions about the commands you used to the email address provided in the README file.
+Then, send either a diff file or instructions about the commands you used to the e-mail address provided in the README file.
 This information will be used to improve the installation process in the next release.